eclipse-ibeji/freyja/docs/tutorials/custom-adapters.md

 ## How to Author a Custom Adapter

-Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, `MappingAdapter`, `DataAdapter`, and `DataAdapterFactory` interfaces.
+Freyja supports custom implementations of the `DigitalTwinAdapter`, `CloudAdapter`, `MappingAdapter`, `DataAdapter`, `DataAdapterFactory`, and `ServiceDiscoveryAdapter` interfaces.
 To refer to these traits in your implementation, you will need to take a dependency on the `freyja-common` crate.
 The following `Cargo.toml` snippet shows how you can include this dependency:

 ```toml
 [dependencies]